 The following gallery is a 23 year retrospective of my career as a freelance architectural illustrator.
-The examples are shown In order from spring of 1998 to fall of 2020, highlighting the progression from hand-drawn colored pencil and watercolor based renderings, to a "modern" hybrid digital workflow.
+The examples are shown In order from spring of 1998 to fall of 2020, highlighting the progression from hand-drawn colored pencil and watercolor based renderings, to a blend of traditional and digital media, to a fully digital workflow.

 Thanks for taking a look!